How To Fill Out a Money Order in 4 Easy Steps

 Alternatives to Using a Money Order

 Money orders aren’t always the best solution.
-They’re not great for large purchases since they’re limited to $1,000.
-The fees can add up, and there are easy, free alternatives if you’re sending money to people you know.
+They’re not great for large purchases, for example, since they’re limited to $1,000.
+Also, the fees add up when you use money orders frequently.

-If using a money order isn’t the right option for you, consider these alternatives.
+If using a money order isn’t the right option for you, consider these options for sending money:

-Many banks use Zelle, which allows you to send money from your bank account to someone else’s, often without a fee.
+- Zelle: App used by many banks that allows you to send money from your bank account to someone else’s, often without a fee

-A subsidiary of Paypal, Venmo has social features, such as a friends list, that make it easy to send money to people you know.
+- Venmo: App-based service from PayPal with social features that make it easy to send money to people you know

 This article has been updated with additional reporting since its original publication.